stablestud/adsorber/README.md

 #### `-s, --systemd`:
 Use with `install`.
-* Installs the systemd.timer scheduler, skipping the scheduler prompt.
+* Installs systemd scheduler, skipping the scheduler prompt.
 Files are placed into `/etc/systemd/system` by default.
 #### `-c, --cronjob`:
 Use with `install`.
 * Installs the cron scheduler, skipping the scheduler prompt.
 File is placed into `/etc/cron.weekly/` by default.
 #### `-ns, --no-scheduler`:
 Use with `install`
 * Skips the installation of a scheduler.
-You'll need to update Adsorber manually.
+You'll need to update Adsorber manually with `adsorber update`.
 #### `-y, --yes, --assume-yes`:
 Answers all prompts with `yes` e.g.,
 * `Do you really want to install Adsorber?`
 * `Do you really want to remove Adsorber?`

 It'll not answer prompts which may harm your system.
 But `--force` will do it.
 #### `-f, --force`:
 This will force the script to continue (dangerous) the update e.g.,